TibFinance/TibDotNetSdk/README.md

     ```

 The ``` TibInvoker.Portal.CreateSession(sessionArgs); ``` method return an object containing the SessionId that needs to be passed with each Call.

+See [Demo](./Demo.md) for a step by step from how to Create a session to Creating a payment for a bill.

 ## Methods